-To calculate an item’s actual cash value, the insurance company first needs to determine its estimated lifespan or the number of years you would typically be able to use it before you needed to buy a new one.
+To calculate an item’s actual cash value, the insurance company first needs to determine its estimated lifespan — the number of years you would typically be able to use it before you needed to buy a new one.
 When you file a claim, the age of the damaged items, how much it would cost to replace, and the salvage value of the item is used to determine its actual value.
 The older an item is, generally, the less it’s worth, and the less you’ll get reimbursed for that item.

 What Is Replacement Cost Coverage?

-Unlike actual cash value coverage, replacement cost coverage doesn’t consider depreciation when determining how much your belongings are worth.
+Unlike actual cash value coverage, replacement cost value policies don’t use depreciation when determining how much your belongings are worth.
 If you file a claim, your insurer will provide you with the funds to replace each item with a new equivalent.
 In most cases, this amount remains the same regardless of how long you own the item.

 With replacement cost coverage, a $400 TV will be reimbursed at its full amount even if you’ve already owned it for a couple of years when you file a claim.
 (Keep in mind, though, that your deductible will still be subtracted from the total amount you receive.)